lmondada/dphil-thesis/content/05_parallel/04_extraction.md

     oracle over $2^{|\mathcal{D}|}$ inputs.

-However, if $f$ can be expressed as a function of $x_\delta$ instead of the flattened history $G'$, then the 'hardness' can be encapsulated within an instance of a SMT problem (satisfiability modulo theories @Nieuwenhuis2006
+However, if $f$ can be expressed as a function of $x_\delta$ instead of the flattened history $G' = flat(D)$, then the 'hardness' can be encapsulated within an instance of a SMT problem (satisfiability modulo theories @Nieuwenhuis2006
 @Barrett2018), a well-studied generalisation of SAT problems for which highly optimised solvers exist @Moura2008 @Sebastiani2015.
 A class of cost functions for which the SMT encoding of the optimisation problem becomes particuarly simple are _local_ cost functions:

 <!-- prettier-ignore -->
-{{< definition number="5.6" title="Local cost function" >}}
+{{% definition number="5.6" title="Local cost function" %}}

 A cost function $f$ on graphs is _local_ if for all rewrites $r$ there is a cost
 $\Delta f_r$ such that for all graphs $G$ that $r$ applies to